Skip to main content

 • Easily navigate, reorder, and delete content

-• More efficiently format content throughout the document
+• Format content more efficiently throughout the document

 Headings Guidelines

-You can apply the concept of headings to almost every kind of electronic content, including content in Word documents, on the web, and in Blackboard courses.
-Look for menus that allow you to select headings in any text editor you use.
+You can apply headings to almost every type of electronic content, including content in Word documents, on webpages, and in Blackboard courses.
+Look for menus or text editors that allow you to apply headings in any document.

-• Use headings to provide a page structure or outline.
+• Use headings to provide structure and organization (like an outline).

-• Use headings to indicate sections of content.
+• Use headings to group related content together.

-• Nest appropriately in a hierarchy – avoid skipping levels.
+• Nest headings appropriately within a hierarchy – avoid skipping heading levels.

-• Avoid using headings purely for visual appeal or emphasis.
+• Do not use headings purely for visual appeal or emphasis.

-• Avoid over-use.
-If there’s no paragraph text below a heading, then it shouldn’t be a heading.
+• Avoid overusing headings.
+If a heading is not followed by a paragraph, then it likely shouldn’t be a heading.

 Apply Headings In...